What are the Different Types of Exams?

-Even if your pet appears healthy, the most important part of preventive pet healthcare is a yearly wellness exam for adult pets, and a health checkup every 6 months for seniors and pets with chronic medical conditions.
-Evolution taught cats and dogs to hide signs of pain and illness to protect themselves from predators, so by the time they show symptoms at home your pet’s health issues may be quite advanced.
+Even if your pet appears healthy, the most important part of preventive pet healthcare is a preventative care exam each year for adult pets, and every 6 months for seniors and pets with chronic medical conditions.
+Evolution taught cats and dogs to hide signs of pain and illness to protect themselves from predators, so by the time they show symptoms at home, your pet’s health issues may be quite advanced.
 Our experienced veterinarians have a keen eye for subtle physical and behavioral clues that may indicate an underlying health issue with your pet.
 Remember, every calendar year that passes is the equivalent of seven years for dogs and cats.
 This means that even an annual vet visit is the same as if you only saw your family doctor once every seven years.
 A lot can change in that amount of time, especially as we age!

-At OVVC we require an annual wellness exam in order to maintain a vet-client-patient-relationship (VCPR).
-With a valid VCPR we can prescribe ongoing medications and provide medical recommendations throughout the year.
-Even if your pet looks healthy and isn’t due for any vaccines this year, it’s still important that they get a full nose-to-tail examination - book your pet's annual exam by calling us at 236-521-6131.
+At Olympic Village Veterinary Clinic, we require an annual preventative care exam in order to maintain a vet-client-patient-relationship (VCPR).
+With a valid VCPR, we can prescribe ongoing medications and provide medical recommendations throughout the year.
+Even if your pet looks healthy and isn’t due for any vaccines this year, it’s still important that they get a full nose-to-tail examination - Book your pet's next preventative care exam HERE by calling us at 236-521-6131.

 -

-Your pet’s annual wellness exam is designed to detect health problems that may begin with no symptoms at all, but progress silently and become serious or life-threatening by the time external symptoms begin to appear.
-A complete physical exam and consultation with the vet, combined with monitoring labwork, can identify many medical conditions early, when they are easier to treat and less expensive.
-Even if your pet looks healthy and isn’t due for any vaccines this year, it’s still important that they get a full nose-to-tail examination - book your pet's annual exam by calling us at 236-521-6131.
+Your pet’s annual preventative care exam is designed to detect health problems that may begin with no symptoms at all.
+Problems can progress silently and become serious or life-threatening by the time external symptoms begin to appear.
+A complete physical exam and consultation with the veterinarian, combined with monitoring blood and urine tests, can identify many medical conditions early, when they are easier to treat and less expensive.
+Even if your pet looks healthy and isn’t due for any vaccines this year, it’s still important that they get a full nose-to-tail examination - Book your pet's next preventative care exam HERE by calling us at 236-521-6131.

 -

 The age at which our pets are considered ‘seniors’ varies based on their breed but is generally around 7-8 years old.
 As our pets pass this milestone, they become more susceptible to age-related illnesses like arthritis, kidney disease, thyroid disease, heart disease, liver disease, vision or hearing loss, and cognitive dysfunction.
-Owners may attribute the changes they see to their pet “slowing down from old age”, but aging itself isn’t a disease.
-Semi-annual exams allow your veterinarian to diagnose and treat the specific health conditions that are affecting your pet, so that they feel better and live longer.
+Owners may attribute the changes they see to their pet’s “old age”, but aging itself isn’t a disease.
+Semi-annual exams allow us to diagnose and treat the specific health conditions that are affecting your pet, so that they feel better and live longer.

-Conditions like kidney and thyroid disease can develop quietly and progress rapidly, but if they are detected early through monitoring labwork – before your pet starts to show symptoms – there are treatments available that may add years to your pet’s life.
+Conditions like kidney and thyroid disease can develop quietly and progress rapidly, but if they are detected early through monitoring blood and urine tests – before your pet starts to show symptoms – there are treatments available that may add years to your pet’s life.
 Once a pet’s organ function has changed so much that symptoms appear, the treatment options for many of these illnesses are much more limited, and they progress more quickly.

-Pets that have been diagnosed with a chronic illness also need frequent exams and labwork to monitor the status of their disease and the effectiveness of their current treatment.
+Pets that have been diagnosed with a chronic illness also need frequent exams and blood and urine testing to monitor the status of their disease and the effectiveness of their current treatment.
 This allows their medication dose or treatment plan to be adjusted when their condition changes or progresses.
-Some medications are very effective at helping pets feel better but can harm organs like the liver over time, so when pets are taking chronic medication it’s essential to run monitoring labwork regularly even if their condition appears well managed, to ensure that their treatment is not causing new problems.
+Some medications are very effective at helping pets feel better but can harm organs like the liver over time, so when pets are taking chronic medication it’s essential to run monitoring blood and urine tests regularly, even if their condition appears well managed, to ensure that their treatment is not causing new problems.

 Whether your pet has a chronic health condition or is a senior in tip-top shape, semi-annual exams are a proactive way to keep your pet healthy and comfortable for as long as possible.